-Building on LCC's resources, in digital, time-based and interactive media alongside printmaking, graphic design and visual communication, the course encourages experimental and reflective practice that echoes the cross media nature of the design, communication and media industries.
+Building on LCC's resources, in digital, time-based and interactive media alongside printmaking, graphic design and visual communication, the course encourages an experimental and reflective practice that echoes the cross media nature of the design, communication and media industries.

 The course is delivered across four terms, starting in September and finishing in December the year after.
-Incorporating a summer break, this is a one-year full-time course (45 taught weeks), delivered over 15 months.
+Incorporating a summer break, this is a one year full-time course (45 taught weeks), delivered over 15 months.
 You will respond to briefs that are set to test the learning in the units described below.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

-In term one you will explore a range of both technical and conceptual approaches to animation and work with a range of technologies and processes by producing short form animation across 2D & 3D to set briefs.
+In Term One you will explore a range of both technical and conceptual approaches to animation and work with a range of technologies and processes by producing short-form animation across 2D & 3D to set briefs.
 You'll also engage in a programme of theoretical seminars that explore the cinematic underpinning of this practice.
 This phase is the technical and conceptual basis for the subsequent units of the course.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.

 We ask all applicants to complete an online application and upload additional digital items, via the Apply now link, below.
 Before you apply, we recommend you take some time to read the course Entry Requirements section to learn about the application process and additional items you would need to supply.

 All applications will be considered by the course team who will consider key elements when making a decision on your suitability to join the course: